 One of the main sources of income in different parts of Xishuangbanna is the cultivation and processing of Pu’er Tea (although technically, Pu’er Tea should only be grown in Pu’er County).

-Pu’er Tea is a fermented tea variety that is typical of Yunnan.
-If you want more info, check this page.
-In short, it is a rather expensive and very popular type of tea in China.
+Pu’er Tea is a fermented tea variety typical of Yunnan.
+For more information, check this page.
+In short, it is rather expensive and very popular in China.

-If you travel around Xishuangbann, you will see a lot of Tea plantations, and some of the most spectacular ones can be found in Xinhuoshan (星火山).
+If you travel around Xishuangbann, you will see many tea plantations, and some of the most spectacular ones can be found in Xinhuoshan (星火山).
 I didn’t know about them and just saw them while driving by.
 Luckily, we stopped, and I could take pictures even though the weather wasn’t the best.

 Visit the most isolated villages in Xishuangbanna and Lancang